-"The central limit theorem explains the wide applicability of the normal law to approximate the result of a stochastic experiment influenced by a large number of random factors."
-Bening and Korolev 2002, pp. 36-7.
+The central limit theorem explains the wide applicability of the normal law to approximate the result of a stochastic experiment influenced by a large number of random factors.
+(Bening and Korolev [2002], pp. 36-7)

-Sometimes the Theorem is employed to explain generally why quantities in nature tend to be distributed normally, and sometimes it is employed for particular cases-e.g., why people's heights are normally distributed.
+Sometimes the theorem is employed to explain generally why quantities in nature tend to be distributed normally, and sometimes it is employed for particular cases-for example, why people's heights are normally distributed.

-I will argue (section 3) that the general explanation for why normal distributions are normal is false, and that very often, so are the explanations in particular cases.
+I will argue (Section 3) that the general explanation for why normal distributions are normal is false and that, very often, so are the explanations in particular cases.
 I'll also argue that, often, we have no (or very little) epistemic grounds for giving such explanations.
-Moreover, I'll raise some doubts concerning the general explananda that normal distributions are "normal" What does that mean, exactly?
+Moreover, I'll raise some doubts concerning the general explananda that normal distributions are 'normal'.
+What does that mean, exactly?
 And is it even true?
-(As we'll see in section 3.4, many distributions in nature that are apparently normal may actually be log-normal or some other distribution, and in section 3.6, we'll see that whenever there is a normal distribution in nature, there are many "nearby" distributions that are not normally distributed.)
+(As we'll see in Section 3.4, many distributions in nature that are apparently normal may actually be log-normal or some other distribution, and in Section 3.6, we'll see that whenever there is a normal distribution in nature, there are many 'nearby' distributions that are not normally distributed.)

-First, though, I'll give a brief overview of some basic technicalities and terminology that I'll use throughout the paper.
+First, though, I'll give a brief overview of some basic technicalities and terminology that I'll use throughout the article.